metjmart/JuliaMet/README.md

 ### samurai_obslocs.jl
 * Determine the spatial location of data input into [SAMURAI](https://github.com/mmbell/samurai)

-### steady_frame.jl
-* Functions used to compute the [most steady frame of reference](https://journals.ametsoc.org/doi/abs/10.1175/1520-0426(2002)019%3C1035%3AETMSFO%3E2.0.CO%3B2) given Doppler velocity observations

 ### vortexprofs.jl
 * Functions to create radial profiles of tangential velocity widely used to initiate tropical cyclone simulations

-**Disclaimer**: The functions included in JuliaMet have been primarily tested by myself and therefore may contain bugs.
+**Disclaimer**: The functions included in JuliaMet have been primarily tested by myself and may therefore contain bugs.
 Users are encouraged to examine the source code prior to using any function in JuliaMet.
 Please contribute if you discover bugs, find a more efficient way of doing something, or if you have functions you'd like to include.
-Documentation and officialization coming soon!